-Mr. Joseph Robbins will not be standing for re-election as a director.
-Information relating to Mr. Joseph Robbins is therefore not presented alongside with the information regarding the proposed director nominees, but given that he will act as a director up to the Meeting, information about him can be found in other sections of this Circular, including under the section "Disclosure of Corporate Governance Practices".
-In addition, Mr. J.R.
-André Bombardier and the late Mr. Daniel J. O'Neill are no longer members of the Board of Directors, but given that they acted as directors for a period of time during Fiscal 2021, information about them can be found in other sections of this Circular, including under the section "Disclosure of Corporate Governance Practices".
+Mr. Michael Hanley will not be standing for re-election as a director.
+Information relating to Mr. Hanley is therefore not presented alongside with the information regarding the proposed director nominees, but given that he will act as a director up to the Meeting, information about him can be found in other sections of this Circular, including under the section "Disclosure of Corporate Governance Practices".
+During Fiscal 2022, he attended all six (6) of the meetings of the Board of Directors and all five (5) of the meetings of the Audit Committee.
+He therefore has an attendance rate of 100%.

-The Board of Directors is currently comprised of thirteen (13) directors and it is proposed that twelve (12) directors be elected at the Meeting.
+The Board of Directors is currently comprised of twelve (12) directors and it is proposed that eleven (11) directors be elected at the Meeting.
 The persons identified in the section "Description of Proposed Director Nominees" will be nominated for election as directors at the Meeting.
 All such nominees are presently directors of the Company.
 Shareholders may vote for each proposed director nominee individually.